Influence of nuclear interactions in polyethylene range compensators for carbon-ion radiotherapy: Conclusions

 \section{Conclusions}

-We have investigated the dosimetric effect of PE range compensators on tumor dose due to their limited water equivalence in nuclear interactions.
-In the model calculation, the extra carbon-ion attenuation of 0.45\%/cm for PE range shift was moderated to 0.2\%--0.4\%/cm in RBE-weighted dose for clinical carbon-ion beams.
-Attenuation in absorbed dose was 0.1\%--0.3\%/cm, for which the measurements and the calculations agreed with each other within 0.1\%/cm.
-In the treatment-planning study, extra attenuation in RBE-weighted dose was typically 1\% or less with expected variation of the same order.
-Therefore, the PE range compensators would not cause serious dose errors in clinical practice of carbon-ion radiotherapy, compared to other perturbation effects involved in treatment planning, beam delivery, and clinical response.
+We have investigated the effect of PE range compensators on tumor dose due to their non water equivalence in nuclear interactions.
+In the model calculation, the extra carbon-ion attenuation per range shift of 0.45\%/cm caused reduction of 0.2\%--0.4\%/cm in RBE-weighted dose for clinical carbon-ion beams.
+Reduction in absorbed dose was 0.1\%--0.3\%/cm, for which the measurements and calculations agreed with each other within 0.1\%/cm.
+The reduction of clinical dose due to PE range compensation could go up to 3\% in extreme cases.
+In a realistic treatment-planning study, it was typically within 1\% with expected variation of the same order.
+That would be marginal as compared to intrinsic uncertainties originated in treatment planning, patient setup, beam delivery, and clinical response.